larq/larq/docs/guides/key-concepts.md

 ## Quantizer

-A [quantizer](https://larq.dev/api/quantizers/) defines an operation that quantizes a vector, as well as a pseudo-gradient that is used for automatic differentation.
+A [quantizer](https://larq.dev/api/quantizers/) defines an operation that quantizes a vector, as well as a pseudo-gradient that is used for automatic differentiation.
 This pseudo-gradient is in general not the true gradient.

-Generally you will find quantizers throughout the network to quantize activations.
+Generally, you will find quantizers throughout the network to quantize activations.
 This is because most layers output integers, even if all inputs are binary, because they sum over multiple binary values.

 It is also common to apply quantizers to the weights during training.
 This is necessary when relying on real-valued latent-weights to accumulate non-binary update steps, a common optimization strategy for BNNs.
 After training is finished, the real-valued weights and associated quantization operations can be discarded.

 ### Pseudo-Gradient

 The true gradient of a quantizer is in general zero almost everywhere and therefore cannot be used for gradient descent.
-Instead, optimization of BNNs rely on what we call pseudo-gradients, which are used during back-propagation.
+Instead, the optimization of BNNs relies on what we call pseudo-gradients, which are used during back-propagation.
 In the documentation for each quantizer you will find the definition and a graph of the pseudo-gradient.

 ### Using Quantizers as Activations